 The pharmacology of the nervous system, or neuropharmacology, is a core feature of the research carried out in the Department.
-Neuropharmacology is an exciting field not only because there are still very little effective treatments available to treat psychiatric or neurological disorders, but also because the mechanisms of action of those drugs available remain poorly understood.
+Neuropharmacology is an exciting field, not only because there are very few effective treatments for psychiatric or neurological disorders, but also because the actions of these drugs are poorly understood.
 Neuropharmacology is therefore a very active field of research with major public health implications.

-Our research depends on state of the art techniques including optogenetics, DREADD technology, patch-clamp and extracellular electrophysiology, as well as sophisticated animal models for impulsive and compulsive disorders.
+This research depends upon state of the art techniques including optogenetics, DREADD, patch-clamp, TEVC and extracellular electrophysiology, fluorescence-based methods, and sophisticated animal models for impulsive and compulsive disorders.